-Compared to typical parasites, e.g. mites, which can bore into the Stratum granulosum, the protoplasm or its tentacle-like elongations go even deeper, into the Stratum papillare, up to the hair roots where they extract the melanin/keratin (pigments) from the hair or the skin tissue (depigmentation patterns).
-The depigmentation patterns (white skin spots) or dark spots are a typical sign of a fungal infection.
+Compared to typical parasites, e.g. mites, which can bore into the Stratum granulosum, the bacterial biofilm or its tentacle-like elongations go even deeper, into the Stratum papillare, up to the hair roots where they extract the melanin (pigments) from the hair or the skin tissue (depigmentation patterns).
+The depigmentation patterns (white skin spots) or dark spots are a typical sign of a bacterial or fungal infection.

-Bubbles or amoeba-like macro forms are located on the scalp or ear and nose hairs.
+Blebs or amoeba-like macro forms are located on the scalp or ear and nose hairs.
 These round/oval-shaped formations have a consistency that rather resembles a bright candy gum.
-(Note photos above)
+(Note photos above and below)

-Multicolored fibers are recognizable in the body mass of these forms, as well as some kind of gripping structures (pseudopodia), which serve as attachments to the human hair.
+Multicolored fibers are recognizable in the biofilm mass of these forms, as well as some kind of gripping structures (similar to pseudopodia), which serve as attachments to the human hair.
 These objects are mostly concentrated on the human terminal hairs or inside the skin pores. (note photos below)

-Their external cell-wall make-up consists of a typical chitin layer, which can be strengthened additionally with their own secretions (protoplasm + enzymes).
-Their hyphae have an apical growth (at the fiber tips) and have no branches.
+Their external cell-wall make-up consists of a typical polysacharid-cellulose layer, which can be strengthened or protected additionally with their own secretions.
+The filaments have an apical growth (at the fiber tips) and have no branches.

-The hyphae or fiber diameter can apparently become thickened, thus creating several protective layers, which function as insulation for heat and protection against toxins.
-They can harden when required.
+The fiber diameter can apparently become thickened, thus creating several protective layers.

-The external cell wall or their epidermis, can apparently absorb surrounding liquids (fungus and worm behavior, osmosis) and assume its color.
+The external cell wall can apparently absorb surrounding liquids and assume its color.
 In this case, it was blood. (note photos below).

 If, according to some statements that Morgellons could only be a kind of mite or worm, then one has to imagine that a worm or mite could produce around itself many bizarre fibers, which can move.
-But the fact is there are no cocoon-spinning or thread-producing subspecies under mites or kinds of worms.
+But the fact is there are no cocoon-spinning or thread-producing subspecies under mites or kinds of worms, .but known from bacteria.

-Some of the black fibers or fuzz are all rolled up together with some glassy fibers, and when aroused on the skin give the impression of black specks.
+Some of the black filaments or fuzz balls are interwoven together with some colored fibers, and when aroused on the skin give the impression of black specks.
 Bundles of colored fibers soaked in protoplasm can also have the appearance of black specks, depending on the perspective and light of the viewer, and because it has to do with light-reflecting or light-absorbing properties of the fibers.

 These black specks have diameters that generally vary between 0.1 mm up to 1 mm.
-Usually, these are rolled together and wrapped in their own secretions (note lower pictures)
+Usually, these are fibers rolled together and wrapped in their own biofilm (note lower pictures)

 Most fibers (0.01 mm) are thinner than normal spider threads and physically behave similar to tear-firm nylon fibers.
 Some of these fibers appear nearly invisble on the skin.
-This may be due to the transparent and light-reflecting surface textures of single fibers, which produce a mirror effect or let the skin color shine through, depending on the point of view.
+This may be due to the transparent and light-reflecting surface textures of single fibers.

 If necessary, this life form can stretch out or roll these fibrils together, similar to butterfly feelers.
-Particularly, if they are located on skin or inside the skin pores, then the fibers are rolled together and surrounded with secretions or their exo-enzymes.
+Particularly, if they are located on skin or inside the skin pores, then the fibers are rolled together and surrounded with biofilm.

 Unrolled, they adhere to the skin and some move on the human body.
-The long threads are used as a rolling down variant.
-It is a very spider-like and effective kind of fast progressive movement for a life form without legs.
 These movements have been seen from some bacterial biofilm too, such as Bacillus subtilis.

 Automatically the impression develops, that this single organism has two legs and arms, a body and a head, with a kind of hook on the head.
-One also must doubt if this image really represents a fungus.
+One also must doubt if this image really represents a fungus or bacteria.
 Rather this shape looks more like a stretched grasshopper/locust. (length 0.2 mm)

 And this object below, also found within the nose, has a larval body but a mouse-like head.
 Is this an insect?